 Everything points to this being the exact same hardware as the Revo K101, albeit rejigged into a different shaped board to accommodate this shell.
 The software looks identical, albeit with a blue and orange colour scheme.
 The button shortcuts for screen ratio, save states etc are all exactly the same and the additional software such as the music player appear to be the same too.

-Others have said that this runs a firmware akin to the first Revo K101 version, even with the save game bugs.
-I haven’t had any issues saving games on this thing, so I’m not sure about that.
+Others have said that this runs a firmware akin to the first Revo K101 version, even with the save game bugs – and I can confirm that the save game bugs for some games are also present here.
 The DigiRetro website does have a link to download a firmware, but the link is broken.

 The console contains a functioning link port, and it links successfully to the Revo K101 with an official or unofficial link cable (not supplied).
-Compatibility is better than any emulator for GBA, with 99% of games playing perfectly.
+Compatibility is better than any emulator for GBA, with most games playing perfectly.
 I did notice the same infrequent lag in Legend of Zelda that the K101 also suffered from, but it in no way spoils the game.
+The save issues in some games are also a big pain.

-Overall the DigiRetro Boy is a solid attempt at a reshelling of the K101, but it’s a bit of a shame that they cheaped out in some areas.
-With some better molding, light pipes, better d-pad and a better LCD this could have been perfect.
+Overall the DigiRetro Boy is a solid attempt at a reshelling of the K101, but it’s a shame that they cheaped out in some areas.
+With better molding, light pipes, better d-pad and fixed native saves this could have been much better.
 For £95 it’s hard to recommend, for £40 it would be an easier sell.
 Never the less, it is still available at Amazon UK for anyone interested.

 Update 16th April: Surprisingly, a couple of days after posting this review the price on Amazon dropped to £74 with free delivery.